 Okay.
 Now that you know why grading, clipping, notching, and trimming are important, let’s define some terms and learn how…

-How to Grade, Clip, Notch, & Trim Seam Allowances
+How to Grade, Clip, & Notch Seam Allowances

 During the construction of a garment, you may have to grade two seam allowances (SAs) that are pressed together, rather than pressed open.
 For example, like when you apply a collar.

-And it is a lot easier than earning good grades in school.
+And lucky for us, grading SAs is a lot easier than earning good grades in school.
 Because all you need to do is reduce the width of ONE SA to about half its original width.

 Makes sense, right?!